 1. Keep It Stupid Simple.

 Never mistake complexity for sophistication.
-The true test of a design’s strength is its ability to deliver its core message or functionality with the least amount of friction.
+The true test of a design’s strength is its ability to naturally convince its CTA with the least amount of friction.
 Too much embellish could be a sign of an attempt to conceal imperfections.

 2. Consistency Is a Language.